otarza/haskell-programming-ffp/chapter-02/README.md

 # Exercises: Comprehension Check

-1. Given the following lines of code as they might appear in a source file, how would you change them to use them directly in the REPL?i
+1. Given the following lines of code as they might appear in a source file, how would you change them to use them directly in the REPL?

 ```haskell
 half x = x / 2